RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing.md

 - Testing and sending feedback
 - Donating

-Read the [Contributing File] for more details on the process of project collaborating and on our code of conduct.
+Read the [Contributing File] for more details on the process of project collaborating and on our [Code of Conduct].

 ***